 Nothing beats the unique salt and spicy flavor of fermented black beans (dul see), but they are generally available only at Asian groceries and markets.
-Chinese black bean sauce, on the other hand, can be found in the ethnic or international section of many supermarkets.
+Chinese black bean sauce, on the other hand, can be found in the international aisle of many supermarkets.

 How Much Black Bean Sauce Should I Use?